nvsmith/webdev-resources/JavaScript/React/react-notes.md

 ## Option 1: Install React Automatically With Create React App

-1. Install `node.js` if you don't haven't already.
+1. Install `node.js` if you haven't already.
 2. In your terminal, navigate to the directory where you want to create your project root.
 3. Run the Create React App, replacing "project-name" with your own project:
     1. `npx create-react-app project-name`